thomasdavis/thomasdav.is/posts/the-problem-with-distributed-social-networks.md

 > Not only is email a successful decentralised system, it's the logical infrastructure for a decentralised social network.
 In Facebook terms, your "feed" is just an inbox with a smart filter and nice presentation, and your "wall" is just a mailing list to which all of your friends are subscribed.

-#### Current distrubution techniques
+#### Current distribution techniques

 [Tent.io](https://tent.io/about) is my favorite approach so far.
 Starting with a rock solid protocol they have started building server implementations using Ruby.
-But the first few comments of their about page alude to the problem of distrubution to non tech saavy users.
+But the first few comments of their about page alude to the problem of distribution to non tech saavy users.

 > Tent allows every user to run their own server, but like email and the web, most users will use a hosting service to handle it.
   Users who want to run their own server should look at tentd, the current reference server implementation.